nsantti/checkers/README.md

     - If player jumps and then becomes a king, they must continue jumping if possible
     - If player jumps, only the piece that jumps has moves generated
   - Button to highlight all legal moves for each player
-  - Moves are generated after player turn ends
+  - Moves are generated after each player turn ends
 - Clickable buttons
   - Player can click a button to make a random move
   - Button available to watch a computer play against itself
   - Game Over screen has a button to play again
-    - Player colors are remembered for the next game
+    - Player colors and names are remembered for the next game
   - Button to see all available legal moves for current player
   - Undo button to undo the previous move
     - Can undo as many moves as wanted